k8snetworkplumbingwg/sriov-network-device-plugin/CONTRIBUTING.md

 * Contributors will review your pull request, suggest changes, run tests and eventually merge or close the request.

 > We encourage contributor to test SRIOV Network Device plugin with various NICs to check the compatibility.
 >
-## Tools
+## Contact Us
-The project uses the Slack chat:
+- #General channel on [NPWG](https://npwg-team.slack.com/) Slack
-- Slack: #[Intel-SDSG-slack](https://intel-corp.herokuapp.com/) channel on slack
+- Feel free to post GitHub issues and PRs for review
-- Please contact contributors for issues and PR reviews.
+- Attend either K8s Network & Resource mangement or Additional K8s Network & Resource management meetings